paponius/userstyles/README.md

 Color is not removed, or set to the same one, for distinguishable elements.
 On the contrary, additional special color is used for links, visited links, links to a page section vs. links to another article, separate colors for caption/sub-caption...
 But, using the UserStyle Options, all important colors can be changed even to the same one, thus giving the color-haters false feeling of cleanliness ;).

+[m] in description of a style from this set means it's also tested for mobile version.

+#### Background color
-There are three types of Background Color used in these US, with default for two of them being a pattern.
+There are three types of Background Color used in these US, with defaults for two of them being a pattern.
-The practice of using a pattern for page background and text background, instead of a solid color has an important purpose,
-it does not "hypnotize" while reading.
-Helps to stay on the line and in focus.
-The negative effect of solid background and sharp contrast of a text on people reading it are a proofed concept.
+The practice of using a pattern for page background and text background, instead of a solid color has an important purpose of not hypnotizing the reader.
+They do help to stay on the line and in focus.
+The negative effect of solid background and sharp contrast of a text on people reading it is a proofed concept.
 These background colors can also be changed in Options.
 A very nice alternative would be to changing colors of background to presets Dark charcoal and Rich black colors in US Options.
 But the advantage of non-hypnotizing background would be lost.
 `Background`: color or pattern for page background.
 Used for empty parts of a web page.
 `Text background`: color or pattern for background of main text on a web page.
 Third color is a section background.
 It's fixed to 30% transparent.

-[m] in description of a style from this set means it's also tested for mobile version.

-Description of some of my Styles:
+#### Description of some of my Styles:
 [Dark BBC](Dark%20BBC/description.md)
 [Dark Wikipedia](Dark%20Wikipedia/description.md)